CSUN-SeniorDesign/eat-infrastructure/Project 0/DeployBlog.md

         Web Server is available at //localhost:1313/ (bind address 127.0.0.1) Press Ctrl+C to stop

-##### How to upload from your machine onto our site
+##### How to upload from your machine onto our site.
+1. After all blogs have been finished for the week, add them to the hugo site directory for blogs.
+2. After that, open your cmd (not git bash) and run "hugo" inside the hugo site folder.
+It should generate a public folder.
+3. Zip the **contents** of the public folder with a .zip extension.
+Don't zip the folder itself or you'll make more work for yourself.
-1. Open git bash <right click, git bash here> wherever your key file is (pem not ppk file)
+4. Open git bash (right click, git bash here) wherever your key file is (pem not ppk file).
-2. Run 'scp -r -i 'name of keyfile.pem' ../Desktop/zipfilename.zip ubuntu@fa480.club:~/'<br>
-  a.
-Assuming your zip file is located on your desktop
+5. Run "scp -r -i 'name of keyfile.pem' ../Desktop/zipfilename.zip ubuntu@fa480.club:~/" in git bash.
+(Assuming your zip file of the public file is located on your desktop).
-3. Go onto the aws ssh terminal,<br>
+7. Go onto the aws ssh terminal.

-  a.
-Run Cd /~<br>
-  b.
-Run Sudo Mv blog.zip /var/www/blog<br>
-  c.
-Run Cd /var/www/blog (this is also cloned to /var/www/html for now)<br>
-  d.
-Run Sudo Unzip blog.zip
+##### Finishing from the AWS Terminal.
+1. Run "cd /~".
+You should be able to see the zip file you copied if you run "ls".
+2. Run "cd /var/www/blog".
+This takes you to the blog directory.
+3. Run "sudo rm -rf \*". **This will delete the site at blog.fa480.club.**
+4. Run "cd /var/www/html."
+This takes you to the main site directory.
+5. Run "sudo rm -rf \*". **This will delete the site at fa480.club.**
+6. Run "cd /~" again .
+You should be able to see the zip file again.
+6. Run "sudo mv blog.zip /var/www/blog".
+This moves the zip file to the blog folder.
+Navigate to the blog folder again with "cd /var/www/blog."
+6. Run "sudo unzip blog.zip".
+This will unzip the contents of the public folder.
+7. Run "sudo mv blog.zip /var/www/html".
+This will move the blog.zip to the html site, where it needs to be copied (until we have a different homepage).
+Navigate to the html folder again with "cd /var/www/html."
+9. Run "sudo unzip blog.zip" again.
+10. Run "sudo rm blog.zip" to delete the zip file.